Kebaya: From the Indian Subcontinent and Portuguese

-From Malacca and Majapahit
+From Malacca

-Some sources also stated that kebaya is in fact a "Malay dress", predating the Portuguese arrival in the archipelago.
-Soon after the Portuguese captured Malacca (1400–1511), kebaya emerged as a favourite among Portuguese settlers that led to the adoption of kebaya as one of their costumes.
+Some sources also stated that kebaya is, in fact, a "Malay dress", predating the Portuguese arrival in the archipelago.
+Soon after the Portuguese captured Malacca (1400–1511), kebaya emerged as a favourite among Portuguese settlers, that led to the adoption of kebaya as one of their attires.
 Historical evidence also suggests that a substantial number of skilled craftsmen were brought by the Portuguese from Malacca to Cochin as early as Afonso de Albuquerque's return to Cochin and Goa in 1512.
-In Cochin, the kavaya thuni was introduced by Portuguese Malays and Portuguese Chinese from Malacca and Macau to local Portuguese Indians, many of who were brought there as wives to the Portuguese settlers.
+In Cochin, the kavaya thuni was introduced by Portuguese Malays and Portuguese Chinese from Malacca and Macau to local Portuguese Indians, many of whom were brought there as wives to the Portuguese settlers.
 Besides "kebaya", this style of clothing was also known by the Malays as "baju belah labuh besar" (long baggy dress) and by the Peranakans as "baju panjang" (long tunic).
 From Malacca, kebaya made its way to Java, likely to be brought by the Chinese and Portuguese Peranakans and by the 17th century, kebaya was worn by men and women across the Malay Archipelago, even in the Spice Islands further east.

+From Java

-Some resources also claimed that kebaya originated from Majapahit (1293–1527), as a mean to blend the existing kemben, women torso wrap, to be more modest and acceptable as Islamic influence began to grow in coastal Javanese towns.
-The kebaya perhaps served to provide body coverage to court women and elites in reactions to Islamic strictures on modesty.
-When the Portuguese tried to assume spice trade in Indonesia in the early 16th century, some women in Java already wore kebaya on their upper body.
-During this time, kebaya in Java was considered as reserved clothing to be worn only by royalties and nobilities.
+Some resources also claimed that kebaya originated from Majapahit or Java, as a means to blend the existing kemben, women's torso wrap, to be more modest and acceptable as Islamic influence began to grow in coastal Javanese towns.
+The kebaya perhaps served to provide body coverage to court women and elites in reaction to Islamic strictures on modesty.
+When the Portuguese tried to assume spice trade in Indonesia in the early 16th century, some women in Java already wore kebaya on their upper bodies.
+During this time in Java, kebaya was considered as reserved clothing to be worn only by royalty and nobility.
 Majapahit was the first that formally adopted the kebaya, and subsequently it has become the official dress of its successors, Cirebon (1445–1926), Surakarta (1745–1946) and Yogyakarta.
 Nevertheless, the use of kebaya among peasant women in Java only became widespread in the late 18th century when it was encouraged by the Dutch.

+From China

-Southeast Asia has traded with China, India and the Middle East since the middle of the first millennia, which possibly responsible for the introduction of this style of clothing into the archipelago.
+Southeast Asia has traded with China, India and the Middle East since the middle of the first millennium, which is possibly responsible for the introduction of this style of clothing into the archipelago.
 Foreign influences have been suggested, such as Chinese Ming tunic worn by the Chinese settlers between the 14th to 16th century, possibly led to the creation of kebaya in Java and Malacca.
-Concurrently, the emergence of kebaya as the traditional costume of the Javanese and Malays originated from the integration of the style of Chinese Ming, the Arab merchants and the Portuguese settlers.
-Thus, there are various styles of sarong kebaya throughout Southeast Asia with each named after its famous wearer, place of origin or modification.
+Concurrently, the emergence of kebaya as the traditional attire of the Javanese and Malays originated from the integration of the style of Chinese Ming, the Arab merchants and the Portuguese settlers.
+Thus, there are various styles of sarong kebaya throughout Southeast Asia, with each named after its famous wearer, place of origin or modification.